green-coding-solutions/website/content/blog/releasing-code-bench.md

 - The code is non optimal and can be “improved”
 - The code is well tested
 - Functions run long enough to be measured
+- The code run is constant in energy consumption

 The aim is also to support a wide breath of problems and languages with not only including trivial problems.